rmorshea/pybooster/docs/src/concepts.md

 ### Subclassed Types

 Providers of subclasses will be automatically injected into functions that require the base class.
-So an `AdminAuth` class that extends `Auth` will be injected into functions that require `Auth`.
+So an `AdminAuth` class that inherits from `Auth` can be injected into functions that require `Auth`.

 ```python
 from dataclasses import dataclass